 The University disseminates various brochures and messaging which are published to remind students and employees of means to promote their own security and safety.
 Campus Safety and Security information is also provided during Baptist University Embark coursework.
-The University also utilizes Vector LMS, which provide a number of educational modules related to campus safety and security.
+The University also utilizes Vector LMS, which provides several educational modules related to campus safety and security.
 Modules within Vector LMS include: